Visitors and friends welcome

 You are welcome to join us –

-And if possible please advise so we know who is coming, before 5 pm on the Monday to:
+And please advise so we know who is coming, before 5 pm on the Monday to:

 Regular meeting at the Canberra Irish Club - unless otherwise noted here.